CAMEROON: Get On Board - Emmanuel Pi Djob

 “Art is political, whether the artist intends it or not, after all.”

-Cameroon is a mostly francophone nation, but due to British and French colonial meddling, there is a sizeable anglophone minority within the country too.
-This linguistic difference dates back to the 1961 Foumban Conference, which united British and French controlled Cameroonian provinces, without much (or indeed any) regard of how the two parts of the country would manage to unite, and what was known as the Anglophone problem became identified, where English-speaking Cameroons were systematically denied access to vital services, including education, in their native tongue.
-Over the years, official denial of the issue of discrimination by the French-speaking government led to further discontent, to the point where it has boiled over into conflict, with the Anglophone Ambazonian rebels starting an insurgency against the Cameroonian government in 2017, which has become a full-on civil war, with around 3,000 deaths, 679,000 people internally displaced from their homes, and just under 60,000 Cameroonian have fled to Nigeria to escape the fighting.
+Cameroon is a mostly francophone nation, but due to British and French colonial meddling, there is a sizeable Anglophone minority within the country too.
+This linguistic difference dates back to the 1961 Foumban Conference, which united British and French controlled Cameroonian provinces, without much (or indeed any) regard of how the two parts of the country would manage to unite, and what was known as the Anglophone problem became identified, where English-speaking Cameroonians were systematically denied access to vital services, including education, in their native tongue.
+Over the years, official denial of the issue of discrimination by the French-speaking government led to further discontent, to the point where it has boiled over into conflict, with the Anglophone Ambazonian rebels starting an insurgency against the Cameroonian government in 2017, which has become a full-on civil war, with around 3,000 deaths, 679,000 people have been internally displaced from their homes, and just under 60,000 Cameroonian have fled to Nigeria to escape the fighting.
 What does any of this have to do with this rather excellent neo-soul album?
 Well, and perhaps I am reaching here, but it would be equally ludicrous to think that Djob would be completely unaware of the way that singing in English would be perceived in Cameroon.
-Though this had no bearing on my enjoyment of the album – I wasn’t even aware of the Anglophone Crisis until afterwards when discussing it with Danny, and the album was released in 2015, when the problem had not yet spilled over into armed struggle – but I did find it an interesting aspect to his choice to sing mostly in English, that despite his intentions, will have been perceived as such in his native country.
+Though this had no bearing on my enjoyment of the album – I wasn’t even aware of the Anglophone Crisis until afterwards when discussing it with Danny, and the album was released in 2015, when the problem had not yet spilled over into armed struggle – I did find it an interesting aspect to his choice to sing mostly in English, that despite his intentions it would have had a huge bearing on how it will have been perceived as such in his native country.
 Art is political, whether the artist intends it or not, after all.

 Overall, while I can’t say this is necessarily the most meaningful of albums, it is certainly an absolutely great time, with not a single bad song for my money, and many fantastic ones.
 Djob is clearly a talented singer and musician, and this album is a showcase for those talents.
 His voice is memorable and rough, like whisky over gravel, and his ear for a catchy tune is up there with some of the best we’ve had over the course of this process so far.
 It’s an album that makes me interested to know what he will do next after his success in France since his 2013 appearance on The Voice and the release of this album two years later.
 In addition, the album also serves as an unusual reminder of the way politics can influence art even in ways that may not be the intention of the creator.